 With the realization of consumer-centric marketing, businesses are keener on leveraging influencers for increasing their brand exposure.
 And why shouldn’t they be?
 After all, influencer marketing is as effective as celebrity endorsements, but cost a fraction of it.

 According to a survey, the influencer marketing industry is expected to grow as much as $15 billion by the year 2022.
 So, it can be very well said that it’s certainly going to boom in the year 2020.
 But, will anything change?
 Or the same old snack will be served this year?
 In this article, we’ve attempted to help you understand what may change this year.

 So, here’s how influencer marketing may look like in the year 2020.

 Social Media Platforms are Popular Than Ever

 Social media platforms such as TikTok and Instagram are amongst the top performers within the category.
-These platforms are perfect for brand engagement with a relatively younger demographic.
+You can find the best TikTok services at Bumped.in These platforms are perfect for brand engagement with a relatively younger demographic.
 Moreover, the new IGTV feature has empowered the brands and businesses to leverage the power of influential content for user engagement.
 And this trend is showing no signs of fading out.
 At least, not very soon.
 An added benefit of tapping into social media channels may be the improved link building in 2020, which can bring in high-quality link juice for your website.
 After all, social media platforms are highly authoritative and can bring in massive referral traffic.
 More and more such platforms are gaining popularity.
 Especially the ones that feature video content.

 Micro-Influencers can Promise Macro Returns